hitachi-rd-cv/Difficulty_Net/README.md

 # Difficulty-Net: Learning to Predict Difficulties for Long-Tailed Recognition
 ____

-This contains the code for our WACV 2023 paper.
+This contains the code for our WACV 2023 paper [arXiv].

 ### Requirements
 ___